1972 NBA Finals: Game 5

 Chamberlain was listed as doubtful for Game Five with a sprained right wrist.

 The Lakers returned home looking to win their first title in Los Angeles.
 After playing to a 53-all tie at halftime, The Lakers finally pulled away from the tired Knicks in the second half.

 Chamberlain dominated the middle, flirting with what would've been a quadruple-double with 24 points, 29 rebounds, eight blocks and eight assists in 47 minutes.
 Blocked shots were not an official NBA stat at that time, but ABC announcer Keith Jackson counted them up during the broadcast.
 West and Goodrich combined for 48 points.

 Walt Frazier had 31 points, 10 assists, and seven rebounds in 47 minutes for the Knicks.

 The Lakers won 114-100 to claim their first NBA Championship in Los Angeles.
 For the series, Chamberlain averaged 19.4 points and 23.2 rebounds and was named Finals Most Valuable Player.

 West had averaged 19.8 points and 8.8 assists, and Goodrich averaged 25.2 points for the series.

 Aftermath

 The teams would meet again in the finals the following year, as the Knicks would get their revenge.
 In a reversal of the 1972 series, the Knicks would win four in a row after losing the opener to win their second NBA title in four years.

 Wilt Chamberlain's 1972 NBA Finals Game 5 ‘Championship Clinching’ game worn Los Angeles Lakers jersey sold $4,900,000, the highest price sold for any jersey until Michael Jordan's 1998 'Last Shot' jersey sold for $10,091,000.

+The Lakers' next championship came in 1980 over the Philadelphia 76ers in six games, with Bill Sharman as the team's general manager, Jerry West as a executive/scout, and Pat Riley as assistant coach.